 If one of these rules are broken, the day is pretty much over.

 We must meet our children’s basic needs before ever attempting to hike, camp, or explore.

 The essentials for hiking with our family include:

 Baby Carriers / Hiking carrier

-Disposable/Cloth Diapers and Wipes with a reusable bag for trash
+Disposable/Cloth Diapers and Wipes with a wet bag for trash

 Navigation tools (map/compass/GPS device)